mmourafiq/philo2vec/README.md

 # philo2vec

-A Tensorflow implementation of word2vec applied to [stanford philosophy encyclopedia](http://plato.stanford.edu/) The implementation supports both `cbow` and `skip gram`
+A Tensorflow implementation of word2vec applied to [stanford philosophy encyclopedia](http://plato.stanford.edu/), the implementation supports both `cbow` and `skip gram`

 for more reference, please have a look at this papers: